ledipasvir and sofosbuvir (Oral route)

 Precautions While Using ledipasvir and sofosbuvir

-It is very important that your doctor check your progress at regular visits.
-This is to make sure that ledipasvir and sofosbuvir is working properly and to check for unwanted effects.
+It is very important that your doctor check your progress at regular visits to make sure ledipasvir and sofosbuvir is working properly.
+Blood tests may be needed to check for unwanted effects.

 Do not take ledipasvir and sofosbuvir together with other products containing sofosbuvir (eg, Sovaldi®).

-Amiodarone can cause serious side effects (such as cardiac arrest, slow heartbeat, conditions that need pacemaker) if used together with Harvoni® or if you have used it recently.
+Amiodarone can cause serious side effects (such as cardiac arrest, slow heartbeat, conditions that need pacemaker) if used together with Harvoni® and another antiviral drug, or if you have used it recently.
 This is more likely to occur in patients with heart disease or advanced liver disease.
 Tell your doctor if you are taking amiodarone before using ledipasvir and sofosbuvir.